Your partner in oil business and more

 Refers to a sedimentary bed or series of beds sufficiently alike or distinctive to form an identifiable geological unit.

 The process of physically cracking the rock layers of a formation to allow better flow of oil and natural gas into a well.
 Hydraulic fracturing involves injecting fluids under high pressure into a formation to crack the rock formation that holds the petroleum.
-A "propping" agent, usually sand or glass beads, is added to the fluid so when the pressure is decreased, the sand or glass beads will "prop" open the fractures.
-This allows increased flow within a given formation.
+A "propping" agent, usually sand or glass beads, is added to the fluid so that when the pressure is decreased, the sand or glass beads will "prop" open the fractures.
+This allows an increased flow within a given formation.
 Hydraulic fracturing can be used on almost any kind of formation